Louis-Neo/base_architecture/README.md

 It also uses "Get_It" as the dependency injection to make it easier to swap in and out services needed in the project.
 This allows a great level of service independence on views, that is, less code required to include or remove a service from the project.

-Simplicity and maintainability are the reason behind compiling this architecture project.
+Simplicity and maintainability are the reasons behind compiling this architecture project.